Inception-framework/debugger/README.md

 **Important**: the Xilinx initialization script redefines the LD_LIBRARY_PATH environment variable to point to Xilinx shared libraries.
 A consequence is that many utilities on your host PC will crash with more or less accurate error messages.
 To avoid this, run the Xilinx tools in a separate, dedicated shell.
 In the following we will use the `Host-Xilinx>` shell prompt to distinguish this dedicated shell form the regular ones.

 **Important**: the instructions bellow introduce new concepts one after the other, with the advantage that for any given goal the number of actions to perform is limited and each action is easier to understand.
-The drawback is that, each time we introduce a new concept, we will have to re-configure, re-build and re-install one or several components.
-In certain circumstances (like, for instance, when re-configuring the Buildroot tool chain) such a move will take several minutes or even worse.
+The drawback is that, each time we introduce a new concept, we will have to reconfigure, rebuild and reinstall one or several components.
+In certain circumstances (like, for instance, when reconfiguring the Buildroot tool chain) such a move will take several minutes or even worse.
 Just the once will not hurt, the impatient should thus read the complete document before she starts following the instructions.

 **Important**: the Linux repository, the Buildroot repository and the directory in which we will build all components (`$SAB4Z/build`) occupy several GB of disk space each.
 Carefully select where to install them.